-WALKERS Criteria HCPCS Walker, Requests for standard walkers are considered medically necessary when E0130 standard 27 meeting all of the following: E0135 A. Mobility-related activities of daily living (MRADLs) in the home cannot E0141 be met due to mobility limitation; E0143 B. Walker is able to be safely used by member/enrollee; C. Functional mobility deficit will be sufficiently resolved with the use of a walker.
-Walker, heavy Requests for heavy duty walkers (E0148, E0149) are considered medically E0148 duty 27 necessary when meeting the above standard walker criteria and the E0149 member/enrollee weighs more than 300 pounds.
+WALKERS Criteria HCPCS Walker, standard Requests for standard walkers are considered medically necessary when E0130 29,53 meeting all of the following: E0135 A. Prescribed by a physician for a beneficiary with a medical condition that E0141 impairs ambulation; E0143 B. Member/enrollee has a potential for ambulation; and C. Member/enrollee has a need for greater stability and security than can be provided by a cane or crutches.
+Walker, heavy Requests for heavy duty walkers (E0148, E0149) are considered medically E0148 duty 29 necessary when meeting the above standard walker criteria and the E0149 member/enrollee weighs more than 300 pounds.
 Requests for heavy duty, multiple braking system, variable wheel resistance E0147 walkers (E0147) are considered medically necessary when meeting the above standard walker criteria and the member/enrollee is unable to use a standard walker due to a severe neurologic disorder or other condition causing the restricted use of one hand.
-Enhancement Enhancement accessories of walkers, canes and crutches not medically E0154 Accessories 1 necessary.
-An enhancement accessory does not contribute significantly to the E0155 therapeutic function of the walker, cane or crutch.
-It may include, but is not E0156 limited to style, color, hand operated brakes (other than those described in E0157 the section above on heavy duty, multiple braking system, variable wheel E0159 resistance walker), seat attachments, tray attachments, or baskets (or E1399 equivalent).
+Enhancement Enhancement accessories of walkers, canes and crutches not medically E0153 Accessories 53 necessary.
+An enhancement accessory does not contribute significantly to the E0154 therapeutic function of the walker, cane or crutch.
+It may include, but is not E0155 limited to style, color, hand operated brakes (other than those described in the E0156 section above on heavy duty, multiple braking system, variable wheel E0157 resistance walker), seat attachments, tray attachments, or baskets (or E0158 equivalent).
+E0159 E1399